Parent And Child Who Learn Together Bond Together

-This is what we often tell parents: “When you can engage the heart of your child, you can engage their mind.”
+This is what we often tell parents with their children: “When you can engage the heart of your child, you can engage their mind.”

 Think about it: throughout your own education journey, didn’t you do well in a subject due to some emotional links – it could have been your favourite teacher taking the subject, something about the subject that matches your interest or even your friends in your class.